ddddwee1/TorchSUL/QuickStart.md

 ## Changing defualt initialization methods

-Before initialization (feeding dummy into network), you can specify the param initialization methods for conv or fc layers.
+Before initialization (feeding dummy into the network), you can specify the param initialization methods for conv or fc layers.

 ```python
 sul_mod = SULModel(16)